freedict/tools/README.md

 FreeDict Tools
 ===============

-The FreeDict tools are used to import, export and mange FreeDict dictionaries.
+The FreeDict tools are used to import, export and manage FreeDict dictionaries.
 Most of the documentation can be found in the FreeDict HOWTO at

     https://github.com/freedict/fd-dictionaries/wiki/FreeDict-HOWTO